 Mett and Lazarevitch returned to France in 1936, living illegally at Pre Saint Gervais.
 All attempts at naturalisation were refused, and neither received it right up to their deaths, receiving only stay permits handed out reluctantly.

 Arrested again in the 8th May 1940, they were imprisoned.
 Ida and her 8 year old son Marc were sent to the detention camp at Rieucros until April 1941.
 They got a transfer to Marseilles planning on leaving for the USA.
 This was refused.
 Thanks to Boris Souvarine, one of their friends, they were able to take refuge at la Garde Freinet in the Var department, but under surveillance.
 They then relocated to Draguignan until spring 1946.

 Ida was secretary of the gas workers union in 1936 at the local workers’ centre, or bourse de travail.
 From 1948 until 1951 she worked as a doctor in a sanatorium for Jewish children at Brunoy.
 From the beginning of the 1950s until her death she worked as a technical translator in the chemical industry.

-She brought out her famous book The Kronstadt Commune in 1948.
-This was published by the Spartacus publishing house and re-awakened controversy over the events.
+She brought out her famous book The Kronstadt Commune in 1938.
+This was republished by the Spartacus publishing house in 1948 and re-awakened controversy over the events.
 She also wrote the important study The Russian Peasant in the Revolution and Post Revolution which appeared in 1968 again published by Spartacus.
 Another work, Medicine in the USSR appeared in 1953.
 She also contributed to a special edition of the journal Est et Ouest (East and West) in 1957, on European communism since the death of Stalin alongside Souvarine and others.
 With Lazarevitch she wrote The Soviet School in 1954.

 She died in Paris on 27th June 1973.